Exploration of ADHD symptoms

 Who can diagnose ADHD?

 For all age groups, ADHD can be diagnosed only through the medical route which is often by a psychiatrist or clinical psychologist.
-It is not something that can be diagnosed alone by an educational psychologist or specialist teacher assessor but I routinely look for all age groups to see if there are clinically significant signs in the background information which I gather for full diagnostic assessments and I regularly write referral letters for ADHD assessments and signpost.
+It is not something that can be diagnosed alone by an educational psychologist or specialist teacher assessor but I routinely look for all age groups to see if there are significant signs in the background information in at least 2 settings.
+I regularly write referral letters for ADHD assessments and signpost.

 How can you help, Sarah?